Science and the Catholic Church: Sponsorship of scientific research

-The Catholic Church as a Strategic and Careful Patron of Science
+The Catholic Church as a strategic and careful patron of science

 The relationship between the Catholic church and science has been largely supportive in spite of the myth of conflict stemming from discomfort with divergence from a Biblical geocentric model of cosmology to a heliocentric one.
 The church and its Jesuit missionaries not only studied subjects such as astronomy, physics and math, they exchanged information with others such as the Chinese across the world.
 In 1616, the Qualifiers of the Holy Office formally disavowed heliocentric theory.
 However, when they needed assistance with a problematic Ecclesiastical calendar, they solicited the assistance of astronomers who inadvertently proved the validity of it.
 Two developments made the confirmation possible: the more accurate measurements of the sun and the moon, and the astronomical community's understanding of how to use language that was vague enough to avoid direct conflict with church doctrine.
 Words in Biblical scripture left some room for interpretation and when there were conflicts between the physical and the scriptural, both the church and the scientists engaged in exercises of hermeneutical accommodation.

-Example of Church Sponsorship of Astronomical Research-Ecclesiastical Calendaring
+Example of Church sponsorship of astronomical research-ecclesiastical calendaring

-One of the primary reasons that the church was so supportive of astronomical research was that the church needed astronomers to assist in resolving issues with the calendar—specifically in establishing a date for Easter.
-In 325 A.D., the Catholic theologians comprising the Council of Nicaea, set the date of Easter as the first Sunday after the first full moon of the vernal equinox where the vernal equinox was the point of equal daylight and darkness.
+One of the primary reasons that the Church was so supportive of astronomical research was that the Church needed astronomers to assist in resolving issues with the calendar—specifically in establishing a date for Easter.
+In 325 AD, the Catholic theologians comprising the Council of Nicaea, set the date of Easter as the first Sunday after the first full moon of the vernal equinox where the vernal equinox was the point of equal daylight and darkness.
 The challenge in using astronomical observations for a religious celebration spanning great distances across the globe was that date was inconsistent and subject to errors in accuracy of observations.
-Beyond the challenge of Easter was the fact that the calendar was used for business that included payment schedules, etc. thus creating economic consequences every time days were removed for realignment purposes.
+Beyond the challenge of Easter was that the calendar was used for business that included payment schedules, etc. thus creating economic consequences every time days were removed for realignment purposes.
 By the sixth century, there was papal pressure to create a system for designating the date of Easter that was both accurate and consistent across the world.
-The church recognized that there had been a drift and that the date of Easter no longer seemed to align with heaven which created an urgent need to understand the movement of the sun and earth so that the calendar conflicts could be resolved.
+The Church recognized that there had been a drift and that the date of Easter no longer seemed to align with heaven which created an urgent need to understand the movement of the Sun and Earth so that the calendar conflicts could be resolved.
 After reviewing the data from Aristotle to Ptolemy, they recognized that the problem centered on the period between successive Spring equinoxes.
 In 1514, Pope Leo X commissioned Dutch astronomer Paul of Middleburg to identify a resolution.
 Paul favored resetting the date of the vernal equinox to March 10 rather than eliminating days to correct the drift but the changes were not made.
-Copernicus, a contemporary of Paul, attributed the failure to inaccuracies in measurements of the sun and moon and he focused his attention on collecting more accurate data.
+Copernicus, a contemporary of Paul, attributed the failure to inaccuracies in measurements of the Sun and Moon and he focused his attention on collecting more accurate data.